Fort Lauderdale Rear End Car Accident Lawyers and Law Firm

 DAMAGES FOR PAIN AND SUFFERING

-Pain and suffering damages are often times the most tricky dollar amount to calculate.
-Placing a value on a person’s feeling is just not something that is easy to do.
-The common misconception of this area of law is that they value given for pain and suffering is based on how a person is feeling after an auto accident.
+Pain and suffering damages are oftentimes the most tricky dollar amount to calculate.
+Placing a value on a person’s feelings is just not something that is easy to do.
+The common misconception of this area of law is that the value given for pain and suffering is based on how a person is feeling after an auto accident.

 • How severe an injury is (scraps vs. broken bones)